bdolly/weightlifting-WOD-ETL/README.md

 ### Adding New Functions

 1. Add the function handler to `handler.py` or `transforms.py`
-2. Define the function in `serverless.yml`
+2. Define the function in `serverless/functions.yml`
-3. Update the Step Functions definition if needed
+3. Update the Step Functions definition in `SemiStructureInvictusPost_stateMachine.yml` if needed
 4. Add tests in `tests/`
+5. Consider adding idempotency checks for functions that write data

 ## Troubleshooting

 ### Common Issues

 **Import errors with moto:**

 - Ensure you're using Python 3.9
-- Reinstall dependencies: `uv pip install -r requirements.txt`
+- Reinstall dependencies: `uv pip install -r requirements.txt` or `make install-python`

 **AWS credential errors:**

 - Verify AWS CLI is configured: `aws configure`
-- Check Serverless profile: `serverless.yml` uses `serverless-agent` profile
+- Check Serverless profile: `serverless.yml` uses `serverless-invictus-agent` profile by default
+- Set `AWS_PROFILE` environment variable if using a different profile

 **Deployment failures:**

 - Check IAM permissions for the deployment role
-- Verify all environment variables are set
+- Verify all environment variables are set in `.env` or AWS Secrets Manager
 - Check CloudFormation stack events in AWS Console
+- Ensure S3 bucket exists and is accessible

+**Idempotency issues:**

+- Verify `IDEMPOTENCY_TABLE` environment variable is set
+- Check DynamoDB table exists and has correct schema
+- Review CloudWatch logs for idempotency warnings